It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Small mistakes can cause rejection.
 For example, active accounts registered to old/wrong addresses can hurt badly, so whip through your credit files and ensure any active account (even historic and unused) is registered at the correct address.

 Proof of your deposit and MIP can give you a big advantage when putting in an offer.
 It may mean a credit check, though one mark on your file isn't too big a deal (see the Credit Rating guide).
-Best talk to a decent mortgage broker who'll often be able to help give an idea of what you can borrow.
+It's best to talk to a decent mortgage broker who'll often be able to help give an idea of what you can borrow.

 House prices are markets, just like shares

-To see if you can sever the cost of your mortgage, read our free printed guides.
+To see if you can slash the cost of your mortgage, read our free printed guides.

 No matter how plush the pad, MoneySavers are unanimous that location counts.
 You can't move a home to another spot, but you can do it up.